data-apis/array-api/spec/API_specification/indexing.md

 -   Providing a slice must retain array dimensions (i.e., the array rank must remain the same; `rank(A) == rank(A[:])`).

--   For each slice which attempts to select elements along a particular axis, but whose starting index is out-of-bounds, the axis (dimension) size of the result array must be `0`.

 -   If the number of provided single-axis indexing expressions is less than `N`, then `:` must be assumed for the remaining dimensions (e.g., if `A` has rank `2`, `A[2:10] == A[2:10, :]`).

 -   An `IndexError` exception must be raised if the number of provided single-axis indexing expressions is greater than `N`.